LocationMind/GeoDataCompare/Documentation/dev-doc.md

 2. **Calculate the criterion**: Once layers and theme have been identified, it is necessary to calculate the criterion.
 One should choose wisely the method to calculate the criterion, as some methods might be easier to implement or have better efficiency than others.
 The common methods to calculate these criteria are SQL requests, GeoPandas, or DuckDB, but any method can be used as long as it is possible to save the results into the database.

 3. **Implement these changes in a Python script**: If you know how to calculate the criterion for a layer, then it is necessary to create or change an existing Python script.
-The next steps are indicated for the `graph_analysis.py` file, but if another script was created, the modification would be the same:
+The next steps are indicated for the `quality_assessment.py` and `quality_assessment.py` file, but if another script was created, the modification would be the same:

-- First, create a function to calculate the criterion.
-Usually, these functions have this signature (only when it is possible to save the result as a layer):
+- First, create a function to calculate the criterion in the [quality.py](../Python/Assessment/quality.py) script.
+Usually, these functions have this signature (when it is possible to save the result as a layer):

 ```python
 def getCorrespondingNodes(